Assuring Training Quality

 If the initial audit was satisfactory, it may not be necessary to carry out a complete re-audit, but it will be necessary to assure yourself that your recommendations and the supplier's action plans have been carried out.

 The audit will have to be repeated in its entirety if the initial audit was unsatisfactory.
 The supplier will be given every chance and assistance to reach the required standards, but you will have to look for alternative sources of supply if the second audit is unsatisfactory.

 New and Used Training Books

-One or two PDF/eBook articles per month are included in our Level 2 or Level 3 monthly subscriptions.
+These PDF/eBook versions are included in our Level 3 subscription.

 Become a member to hide advertising and get early access to new articles.
 Level 1 is free!